-Several years ago, I was given a gorgeous magenta double-flower gem dug from a neighbor’s decades old garden.
+A number of years ago, I was given a gorgeous magenta double-flower gem dug from a neighbor’s mother’s decades-old garden.
 Sadly, it failed to return one spring, and I know why.

 We had had a water main break in January, and my driveway border garden took a beating from ice and rock salt.

-And, although the peony is somewhat salt-tolerant, per the pros at the University of Vermont Extension Department of Plant and Soil Science, it has its limits.
+Although the peony is somewhat salt tolerant, per the pros at the University of Vermont Extension Department of Plant and Soil Science, it has its limits.

 Keep this in mind when you plant yours.
-The good news is that they are deer and rabbit resistant, although remember, a starving animal may eat anything he can find.
+The good news is that they are deer and rabbit resistant, but remember, a starving animal may eat anything it can find.

 It’s time to add the peony to your garden planner.
 Who knows?
-It may be your grandchildren who pick bouquets of its lovely blossoms in years to come.
+Your grandchildren may continue to pick bouquets of its lovely blossoms in years to come.

 Do you love flowering perennials as much as we do?
-If so, be sure to check out some of our other guides:
+If so, be sure to check out some of our other guides next:

 About Nan Schiller